yantis/docker-wine/README.md

 This is the latest version of [SQlyog](https://www.webyog.com/product/sqlyog).
 SQLyog doesn't need any 3D graphics so we can skip initializing them.
-Also, it doesn't need privelged mode so no reason to give it that either.
+Also, it doesn't need privileged mode so no reason to give it that either.

 ```